Damian Bellón

-Damian Bellón (born 28 August 1989) is a former Swiss footballer and current football manager.
+Damian Bellón (born 28 August 1989) is a Swiss former footballer and current football manager.
 He is the former coach of Thai League 3 club Pattani.

 Bellón spent time in the academies of FC St. Gallen and English Premier League side Aston Villa, and appeared for the Switzerland U-21 as a youth player.
 In his professional career, he played for a number of sides in his home country of Switzerland, Greece, and Thailand, before becoming a coach at Ranong United, MOF Customs United, Phitsanulok and Samutsongkhram.

 Career

 Damian moved on 11 July 2006 with his twin brother Yagó Bellón from FC St. Gallen to Aston Villa.
 On 7 July 2008, Bellón announced he was leaving Aston Villa to head to Liechtenstein to play for FC Vaduz of the Swiss Super League.